-Animals which are endangered should never be on your dinner plate.
-Not only you should you not eat them, you shouldn’t eat in a restaurant serving them.
+Animals that are endangered should never be on your dinner plate.
+Not only should you not eat them, but you also shouldn’t eat in a restaurant serving them.

 While sea turtles are widespread across the world, all seven species are vulnerable or endangered.
-Even in many countries where poaching sea turtle is illegal you’ll still see their eggs on sale in markets or available on menus.
+Even in many countries where poaching sea turtles is illegal, you’ll still see their eggs on sale in markets or available on menus.